The Claim that Qur'an 33:53

 The eyes, nose, mouth and ears all require an exposed environment to work as designed, which is why Allah has concentrated them all on the head.
 This is why the head is 'designed' to be exposed and not covered.
 The functions are identical on both men and women, therefore women too require the head to always be free of obstruction - the intended blueprint of Allah's master-plan.

-The deduction that is commonly made from the above verse is that the prophet's wives must cover their faces.
+The deduction that is commonly made from the aforementioned verse is that the prophet's wives must cover their faces.
 It is followed further on, saying, since they are examples for ordinary believing women, all believing women must also cover their faces / wear niqab.

 It is necessary to establish some very obvious points about the verse which a person listening to those who wish to spread niqab fail to see.
 Where exactly does it tell the prophet's wives to cover their faces?